-They then ran some really funky statistics, specifically structural equation modelling to test their hypotheses that workaholism would predict future bad stuff, while engagement would predict future good stuff.
+They then ran some really funky statistics, specifically structural equation modeling to test their hypotheses that workaholism would predict future bad stuff, while engagement would predict future good stuff.

 What did they find?

-Although workaholism and work engagement both result in heavy investment in work, their longer terms outcomes could not be more different.
+Although workaholism and work engagement both result in heavy investment in work, their longer-term outcomes could not be more different.

 Workaholism led to less future wellbeing, where engagement led to better future wellbeing and improved performance.